-The Mahler Lab is always on the lookout for exceptionally talented, independent, and motivated students with appropriate interests (either at the graduate or undergraduate level, although the latter must be enrolled at the University of Toronto).
-For prospective graduate students, individuals with strong interests in phylogenetics and macroevolution and/or those with prior experience conducting independent tropical fieldwork are especially encouraged to get in touch.
-Prospective students should send an email to Luke Mahler (firstname.lastname@example.org) explaining why they are interested in the lab, along with a resume or CV, and a recent college transcript.
+The Mahler Lab encourages applications from talented, independent, and motivated students with appropriate interests (either at the graduate or undergraduate level, although the latter must be enrolled at the University of Toronto).
+For prospective graduate students, individuals with strong interests in phylogenetics and macroevolution are especially encouraged to get in touch.
+I expect that most grad students in my lab will work on anoles, but I do also co-advise students with appropriate conceptual interests who work in other systems (e.g., poeciliid fishes, longhorn beetles).
+Prospective students should send an email to Luke Mahler (firstname.lastname@example.org) explaining why they are interested in the lab, along with a resume or CV, and a recent university transcript.

 Department of Ecology & Evolutionary Biology

 M5S 3B2, Canada